icopy-site/awesome/docs/awesome/awesome-linux.md

 **Specialty:** Penetration testing

-> Kali Linux (https://github.com/aleksandar-todorovic/awesome-linux/blob/master/formerly known as BackTrack) is a Debian-based distribution with a collection of security and forensics tools.
+> Kali Linux (formerly known as BackTrack) is a Debian-based distribution with a collection of security and forensics tools.
 It features timely security updates, support for the ARM architecture, a choice of four popular desktop environments, and seamless upgrades to newer versions.

 #### [Puppy Linux](http://puppylinux.org/)